Randal Grichuk

-Randal Alexander Grichuk (born August 13, 1991) is an American professional baseball outfielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Toronto Blue Jays, Colorado Rockies, Los Angeles Angels, Arizona Diamondbacks, and Kansas City Royals.
+Randal Alexander Grichuk (born August 13, 1991) is an American professional baseball outfielder for the Chicago White Sox of Major League Baseball (MLB).
+He has previously played in MLB for the St. Louis Cardinals, Toronto Blue Jays, Colorado Rockies, Los Angeles Angels, Arizona Diamondbacks, Kansas City Royals, and New York Yankees.

 Grichuk was selected by the Los Angeles Angels of Anaheim in the first round of the 2009 MLB draft from Lamar Consolidated High School in Rosenberg, Texas.
 The Angels traded him to the St. Louis Cardinals in November 2013, with whom he made his MLB debut in 2014.

 Early life and amateur career

 In 2003 and 2004, Grichuk participated in the Little League World Series for Lamar National of Richmond, Texas.
 He was featured in Sports Illustrateds "Faces in the Crowd" section in July 2005.

 Grichuk attended Lamar Consolidated High School in Rosenberg, Texas.
 In 2008, as a Lamar Consolidated Baseball player, he was a First Team All-State OF and the All-Houston Area Most Valuable Player (MVP).
 That season, Grichuk batted .435 with 18 home runs and 45 RBI, leading the Mustangs to a school record 29 wins and a Regional Final appearance.
 In 2009, he was the 24-4A District MVP, Fort Bend Area MVP, 2009 1st Team All State OF, and 2009 1st Team All-American (EA Sports and Baseball America).
 In 28 games he hit .613 with 21 home runs, 46 hits, 46 RBI and 47 runs before Lamar was defeated in the third round of the playoffs.

 Grichuk is of Czechoslovak and Russian descent.